ASE Trainee

 • Static variables and functions are commonly used for counters, caches, and utility functions.

-Q17.
-What you know about Programming languages
+Q. What do you know about programming languages?

 Ans.